-Source Note 23: Share capito al de la companya de Reclassification of financial instruments AASB 101.80A If an entity has reclassified: (a) a puttable financial instrument classified as an equity instrum ient; or (b) an instrument that imposes on the entity an obligation to delia a pro rata share of the net assets of the entity only on liquida as an equity instrument; 2 between financial liabilities and equity, the entity shall disclose the and out of each category (financial liabilities or equity), and the ti reclassification.
-Puttable financial instruments classified as equity AASB 101.136A For puttable financial instruments classified as equity instrument (to the extent not disclosed elsewhere): s, an entity shal l disclose (a) summary quantitative data about the amount classified as equity; (b) its objectives, policies and processes for managing its obliga redeem the instruments when required to do so by the instru- changes from the previous period; (c) the expected cash outflow on redemption or repurchase of the instruments; and hat class of final ncial (d) information about how the expected cash outflow on redemp determined. otion or repurch ase was Source Note 24: Reserves AASB 101.38, 10(ea), 38A, 51(e) 2022 (\$) 2021 (\$) Property revaluation reserve 548,100 224,700 Financial assets at fair value through other comprehensive income reserve 331,715 154,615 Other [describe] 879.815 379.315 revaluation of freehold property.
+Source Note 23: Share capital Reclassification of financial instruments sĠ AASB 101.80A If an entity has reclassified: (a) a puttable financial instrument classified as an equity instrument; or (b) an instrument that imposes on the entity an obligation to deliver to another party a pro rata share of the net assets of the entity only on liquidation and is classified as an equity instrument; between financial liabilities and equity, the entity shall disclose the amount reclassified into and out of each category (financial liabilities or equity), and the timing and reason for that reclassification.
+Puttable financial instruments classified as equity G AASB 101.136A For puttable financial instruments classified as equity instruments, an entity shall disclose (to the extent not disclosed elsewhere): (a) summary quantitative data about the amount classified as equity; (b) its objectives, policies and processes for managing its obligation to repurchase or redeem the instruments when required to do so by the instrument holders, including any changes from the previous period; (c) the expected cash outflow on redemption or repurchase of that class of financial instruments; and (d) information about how the expected cash outflow on redemption or repurchase was determined.

+Source

+Note 24: Reserves

+AASB 101.38, 10(ea), 38A, 51(e) 2023 (\$) 2022 (\$)

+Property revaluation reserve 548,100 224,700

+Financial assets at fair value through other comprehensive income reserve 331,715 154,615

 Other [describe]

 879,815 379,315

 AASB 101.106A Property revaluation reserve

 Balance at the beginning of the year 224,700

 Revaluation of property 462,000 321,000

 AASB 101.90 Deferred tax on revaluation (138,600) (96,300)

 Transfer to retained earnings

 Balance at the end of the year 548,100 224,700

-AASB 101.79(b) The property revaluation reserve is used to record increments and decrements on the
+AASB 101.79(b) The property revaluation reserve is used to record increment revaluation of freehold property. ts and decreme ents on the